 Now we’re pleased to put it all into a cohesive, step-by-step blueprint that you can use to get started.
 If you need a social media marketing plan, start here.

-Step 1: Which social media sites you should use
+Step 1: Determine which social media sites you will use

 You should choose the social networks that best fit your strategy and the goals you want to achieve on social media.